Your rights and obligations

 What you need to do

-- Submit an accurate activity report on time each month.
+- Submit an activity report to us every month.

-- Accept appropriate jobs and labour market policy programmes/additional support.
+- Accept any appropriate job and/or labour market policy programme/additional support.

-- If you participate in a program and receive activity support, introduction benefit, or development allowance and cannot participate in planned activities, you must report your absences.
+- If you participate in a programme and receive activity support, introduction benefit or development allowance and are unable to participate in planned activities, you must report your absence to Arbetsförmedlingen.

-- Submit correct information to the unemployment insurance fund or Försäkringskassan.
+- Submit correct information to your unemployment benefit office (a-kassa) and/or Försäkringskassan.

-What happens if you do not do your part?
+What happens if you do not do what you are supposed to?